balena-io/docs/README.md

 Select the {{ $device.name }} device type`
 ```

 To add additional dynamic properties, see the files in `/config/dictionaries`.
+To learn more about dynamically generated pages, see the [README](https://github.com/balena-io/doxx) for the Doxx project, which is used to generate those pages for the balenaCloud documentation.

 ## License